covarianttensor/CasterSoundboard/README.md

 ### Building From Source

-First clone the repository using git, if you don't have git installed you can find installation instructions [here](https://git-scm.com)
+First clone the repository using `git`, if you don't have `git` installed you can find installation instructions [here](https://git-scm.com)

 ```